pblande/amazon-web/README.md

 ## Amazon web clone

-Amazon web UI clone for homepage using html and css
+Amazon web UI clone for homepage using html and CSS

-### liberrirs / languges used
+### libs / languages used
 - HTML
 - CSS